Gransformer: Transformer-based Graph Generation: Conclusion

 \section{Conclusion}

 In this paper, we proposed Gransformer, an autoregressive graph generation model based on a single transformer encoder.
 We extended the transformer encoder using several techniques.
 We put an autoregressive mask on the encoder and modified the attention mechanism to utilize the presence or absence of edges between nodes.
-We also imported graph structural properties to the model by defining a familiarity measure between node pairs inspired by message passing algorithms.
-We used the proposed familiarity measure both in the attention layer and for graph-based positional embedding.
-Our experiments showed that our method is competitive with other methods respecting the MMD scores, especially for degree distribution and average orbit counts statistics. \begin{IEEEbiography}[{ }]{Ahmad Khajehnejad} received his B.Sc. in software engineering and his M.Sc. and Ph.D. degrees in Artificial Intelligence from Sharif University of Technology, in 2010, 2012 and 2022, respectively.
-His research interests include learning probabilistic models, deep generative models, and graph machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Seyed Ali Osia} received his B.Sc. degree in Software Engineering from Sharif University of Technology in 2014, and his Ph.D. degree in Artificial Intelligence from Sharif University of Technology in 2019.
-He is currently Data Scientist at InnoBrain AB and Business Intelligence advisor at Cobel Darou. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mahmood Karimian} is currently a Ph.D.
-Candidate of Artiﬁcial Intelligence in Sharif University of Technology.
-He is also graduated with an M.Sc. degree in Computer Engineering from the Department of Computer Engineering at Sharif University of Technology.
-His main Research Interests are, Machine Learning, Data Stream Classiﬁcation and transfer learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hamid Beigy} received the B.Sc. and M.Sc. degrees in computer engineering from the Shiraz university in Iran, in 1992 and 1995, respectively.
-He also received the Ph.D. degree in computer engineering from the Amirkabir university of technology, Iran, in 2004.
-Currently, he is an Associate Professor in department of computer engineering at the Sharif university of Technology, Tehran, Iran.
-His research interests include theoretical machine learning, large scale machine learning, and social networks. \end{IEEEbiography}
+We also imported graph structural properties to the model by defining a familiarity measure between node pairs inspired by message-passing algorithms.
+We used the proposed familiarity measure both in the attention layer and for graph-based positional encoding.
+Our experiments showed that our method is competitive with other methods respecting the MMD scores.